Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 4. Combine these principles for the greatest impact.

 ### Grids, grouping, and alignment
 If we’ve defined to ourselves what elements are important, and how to show that they’re important, how do we arrange them all together in a way that is simple, organized, and allows for some of those perceptual groupings to emerge?
-A pretty basic way to do that is just to use a grid.
+A basic way to do that is just to use a grid.

 Grid design should feel very familiar from newspapers, magazines, websites.
 Information clustered in internal boxes with gutters (empty space) running between them.
 Subsections (like these text columns and photos) are defined by the space around them, and larger elements are multiples of the smaller elements.